ovangle/proj4dart/README.md

 The module exports a single function `proj4`.
-Calling the function, with the source and destination projection definitions (either the proj4 definition or any of the named projections included in the proj4js library) will return a `CoordinateTransform` function, which accepts and returns a `math.Point` object.
+Calling the function, with the source and destination projection definitions (either the proj4 definition or any of the named projections included in the proj4js library) will return a `CoordinateTransform` function, which when passed a `Point` object from the `dart:math` library, will transform it between the projections.